yuliyalevandovskaya/LanguageLearning/README.md

 Intelligent – allows the user to choose the number and the category of words to practise.

 The application was created using the following:
--JAVA – programming language
+- JAVA – programming language
--Swing – for user interface
+- Swing – for user interface
--JDBC
+- JDBC